bwoodsend/polycotylus/docs/source/alpine.rst

 #.
 Copy/paste the output into your CI provider's secret storage.

 #.
 In your CI/CD jobs, pipe the secret into ``base64 -d | tar xz``.
-    e.g. On GitHub Actions, you could use:
+    e.g. On GitHub Actions, you would use:

     .. code-block:: yaml